 Street Art Tour

 Austin is certainly proud of its quirks, and through street art appreciation, the city has gained several iconic symbols and built an underground art movement.
-Meandering downtown between Austin’s 10 coolest cafes and teahouses will inevitably lead to artistic discoveries, including beautiful graffiti, detailed murals, bat-shaped bike racks, and much more.
+Meandering downtown between Austin’s coolest cafes and teahouses will inevitably lead to artistic discoveries, including beautiful graffiti, detailed murals, bat-shaped bike racks, and much more.
 Informal guides like this one provide directions to each of the most famous pieces around the city.
 SegCity offers a full two-hour Austin Street Art Tour perfect for those determined to hit all the highlights.

 For more information on where to go while visiting the Lone Star State, visit our article 20 Must Visit Attractions in Austin, or if you are heading East read our article on things to do in East Austin.

 Interested in more trips around the US?
 Join our eight-day adventure in Utah and Colorado for an epic getaway, featuring activities like whitewater rafting the Colorado River and hiking in Arches National Park.